Skip to contents

 Estimate soil organic carbon sequestration rates

-In depositional environments, as seagrass meadows, salt marshes and mangroves forests, it is possible to estimate the sediment accretion rate of the cores, as long as the sedimentary record has not been mixed. estimate_seq_rates() estimates the organic carbon sequestration rates of those cores that have a coherent age-depth model.
+In depositional environments, like seagrass meadows, salt marshes and mangroves forests, it is possible to estimate the sediment accretion rate of the cores, as long as the sedimentary record has not been mixed. estimate_seq_rate() estimates the organic carbon sequestration rates of those cores that have a coherent age-depth model.
 The information of the model is included as the age of the sample in a column of the dataframe (column “age” in the example dataframe).
 The function will select those samples that have age data and delete those without.

-function estimate_seq_rates has 8 parameters:
+estimate_seq_rate() has 8 parameters:

-• “df” A data.frame with, at least, columns: core, mind (minimum depth of the sample), maxd (maximum depth of the sample), dbd (dry bulk density), oc (organic carbon %), age (age of the sample obtained from a age-depth or age-accumulated mass model)
+• “df”: A data.frame with, at least, columns: core, mind (minimum depth of the sample), maxd (maximum depth of the sample), dbd (dry bulk density), oc (organic carbon %), age (age of the sample obtained from a age-depth or age-accumulated mass model)

-• “timeframe” Numeric Standardization time frame, by default 100 years
+• “timeframe”: Numeric Standardization time frame, by default 100 years

-• “core” Character Name of the column reporting core ID.
+• “core”: Character Name of the column reporting core ID.

-• “mind” Character Name of the column reporting the minimum depth of each sample.
+• “mind”: Character Name of the column reporting the minimum depth of each sample.

-• “maxd” Character Name of the column reporting the maximum depth of each sample.
+• “maxd”: Character Name of the column reporting the maximum depth of each sample.

-• “dbd” Character Name of the column reporting dry bulk density.
+• “dbd”: Character Name of the column reporting dry bulk density.

-• “oc” Character Name of the column reporting organic carbon concentrations.
+• “oc”: Character Name of the column reporting organic carbon concentrations.

-• “age” Character Name of the column reporting the age of each sample.
+• “age”: Character Name of the column reporting the age of each sample.

-We used the output from estimate_oc() to estimate the organic carbon sequestration rate per cm2 in the last 100 years.
-As the column names from the estimte_oc() output are the same as the default names in estimate_seq_rate we don’t need to specify them.
-Furthermore, the default timeframe is 100.
+We use the output from estimate_oc() to estimate the organic carbon sequestration rate per cm2 in the last 100 years.
+As the column names from the estimate_oc() output are the same as the default names in estimate_seq_rate() we don’t need to specify them.
+Furthermore, the default time frame is 100.

 seq_rate <- estimate_seq_rate(oc_out[[1]])

 The output of this function is a dataframe with 4 columns.
 The first column is the core ID.
 The second column is the average sequestration rate in the whole core.
 The third column is the maximum age of that core.
-The fourth column is the sequestration rate in the provided timeframe.
+The fourth column is the sequestration rate in the provided time frame.

 head(seq_rate, n=10)